Your top priority is to increase art sales and revenue. Your art gallery need a sales strategy that is designed to succeed.

 Solicit and incorporate feedback from gallery sales associates and artists to identify key challenges to implementing elements of the sale strategy and collaborate on an action plan to overcome those challenges.
 For a sales strategy to be effective, leadership must be visible from start to finish.

-Creating a Gallery Sales Strategy that Can Succeed
+Creating a Art Gallery Sales Strategy that Can Succeed

 A sales strategy is vital to your business, and it should do several things to be effective.
 As you craft your gallery’s plan, step back and determine if it does the following things.